SodiumZH/NFF-Services/wiki/docs_en.md

 ## Overview

-Befriend Mobs API is intended to help modders easily create features of befriending (or say taming) mobs and friendly mobs despite their type hierarchy.
+BefriendMobs API is intended to help modders easily create features of befriending (or say taming) mobs and friendly mobs despite their type hierarchy.

 For example, vanilla tamable mobs (e.g. wolf) inherit `TamableMob` class (except horse and variants).
 If you want to make hostile mobs (e.g. `Zombie`) friendly or tamed, only using vanilla API it may become complex.

-You can easily create a subclass of `Zombie` (or anything else extends `Mob`) with Befriended Mobs API without using any vanilla `TamableMob` interfaces, and without considering about the type hierarchy of the existing mobs.
+You can easily create a subclass of `Zombie` (or anything else extends `Mob`) with BefriendMobs API without using any vanilla `TamableMob` interfaces, and without considering about the type hierarchy of the existing mobs.

 The tutorial below is a minimal description.
 For more examples of application, see my depending project *Days with Monster Girls* .